 Window Air Conditioner

-Formally known as a “unitary” air conditioning system, a window air conditioner is a self-contained air conditioning unit, which means that it is equipped with all of the necessary components such as the condenser, compressor, expansion valve, etc. While window air conditioners are usually placed on top of the window frame, they can be placed in a properly measured hole in an exterior wall, though this is not recommended.
+Formally known as a “unitary” air conditioning system.
+As the name implies, a window air conditioner is a self-contained air conditioning unit, which means that it is equipped with all of the necessary components such as the condenser, compressor, expansion valve, etc. While window air conditioners are usually placed on top of the window frame, they can be placed in a properly measured hole in an exterior wall, though this is not recommended.
 Window air conditioners are commonly used for single rooms.

 Through-the-Wall Air Conditioners